vdm113/wxWidgets-ICC-patch/README_vdm_patch.txt

 If you get errors with ICC 14 SP1 Update 1 with MSVS 2013 RTM like "TRACKER : error TRK0002: Failed to execute command [...]
 The operation identifier is not valid.", follow these two URL's for workaround: http://software.intel.com/en-us/forums/topic/486611 http://software.intel.com/en-us/articles/fail-to-build-x64-configuration-in-visual-studio-2013-with-error-trk0002-failed-to-execute
+Please note ICC 14 SP1 Update 1 is broken, and unable to link the library (linker produces errors with unresolved external that actually doesn't exist).
+I recommend to use ICC 14 SP1 (first non-beta version).

 Best regards,
 Marian 'VooDooMan' Meravy